elastic/elasticsearch/libs/entitlement/asm-provider/README.md

-This module implements the interfaces in `org.elasticsearch.entitlement.instrumentation` via the ASM library.
+This module uses the ASM library to implement various things, including bytecode instrumentation.
 It is loaded using the Embedded Provider Gradle plugin.